Aer Lingus: Sponsorships

+Aer Lingus sponsored the Irish Times International Fiction Prize from 1989 to 1992, when it was also known as the Irish Times/Aer Lingus International Fiction Prize.

-On 30 April 2015, it was announced that Aer Lingus would become the Official Airline of the Irish Rugby Team.
+On 30 April 2015, it was announced that Aer Lingus would become the official airline of the Irish Rugby Team.
 On the same day, it was announced that one aircraft was to be renamed "Green Spirit" and wear a special livery for the Irish Rugby Team.
 Another aircraft would also be painted in the same livery.

+Since 2016, Aer Lingus has sponsored the Aer Lingus College Football Classic gridiron football game, which features two American-based collegiate teams.
+All editions of the game have been played at Dublin's Aviva Stadium in August, with the game having been played annually since 2022.

-Destinations
+Destinations and hubs

-As of January 2023, Aer Lingus flies to 93 destinations throughout Asia, Europe and North America; including destinations in Austria, Belgium, Canada, Croatia, France, Germany, Greece, Ireland, Italy, the Netherlands, Poland, Portugal, Spain, Switzerland, Turkey, the United Kingdom and the United States.
+As of June 2024, Aer Lingus flies to 93 destinations throughout Europe and North America; including destinations in Austria, Belgium, Canada, Croatia, France, Germany, Greece, Ireland, Italy, the Netherlands, Poland, Portugal, Spain, Switzerland, Turkey, the United Kingdom and the United States.

-In October 2022, it was announced that Aer Lingus operations between Belfast City and London Heathrow would transfer to Aer Lingus UK due to Brexit related requirements that a European carrier could no longer fly domestic routes within the United Kingdom.
-These flights are operated by British Airways under Wet-Lease terms using the Aer Lingus UK flight numbers and callsigns.
-This currently does not affect the operations carried out by Emerald Airlines from Belfast City as an agreement is currently in place between the UK CAA, British Airways and themselves prior to Emerald Airlines securing a UK AOC.
+In October 2022, it was announced that Aer Lingus operations between Belfast City and London Heathrow would transfer to Aer Lingus UK due to Brexit-related requirements that a European carrier could no longer fly domestic routes within the United Kingdom.
+These flights were operated by British Airways under wet-lease terms using the Aer Lingus UK flight numbers and callsigns.